 In 2003 she came back home to Japan again to establish Aikido Kyoto.
 A dojo was made where an old tapestry factory was placed before and now is a great spot for Aikido.
 Japanese and even foreign students are there every day.

-By the way, her house is 10 minutes walk from the Dojo and she lives with her husband.
-He’s also an Aikidoka, they met in a Dojo at Tokyo and they have two grown-up sons.
+By the way, her house is 10 minutes walk from the Dojo and she lives with her husband, Christopher Mulligan.
+He’s also an Aikidoka, they met in a Hombu Dojo in Tokyo and have two grown-up sons.

 Okamoto Shihan wakes up early at 5 A.M. to meditate.
 She has several classes a day.
 To keep up a daily routine she has to be serious about her health, eat good food, avoid wasting energy.
 This also helps her well during the unlimited count of the seminars and Aikido-events all over the world.